MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/playfab-user-roles.md

 2. Select **Users and Roles** from the list of options.
 You will see a list of users for your studio.
 3. Select **Settings** for the user for whom you wish to assign roles.
 4. Select the **Roles** tab.
 You will see a list of all titles in your studio, and any roles that user already has for each title.
 5. Select **Assign Roles** for each title for which you wish to give the user a role.
-You will see a list of your **Roles**.
+You will see a list of your Roles.
 Check any role you wish to give the user on that title.
-6. After you have assigned **Roles**, be sure to select **Save User**, otherwise your role assignments will be lost.
+6. After you have assigned Roles, be sure to select **Save User**, otherwise your role assignments will be lost.

 ## Migrating to the new roles system